Healthcare in the US: I Managed To Get A Doctor To Spill The Beans + Green Smoothie with a Secret Ingredient

 Here’s what it comes down to.

-Everyone in the system knows that enabling the patient makes everyone money.
+Everyone in the healthcare system in the US knows that enabling the patient makes everyone money.

 The pharmaceutical companies, the medical device companies, the pharmacy, the physical therapists, the weight loss clinics, the lab companies, and of course the insurance companies.